 Instructions

-2. Lay out the toasted slices of good-quality bread on a clean surface.
+2. Lay out the toasted bread.

-5. Add a handful of fresh spinach leaves over the red onion.
+5. Add a handful of fresh spinach.

 6. Top with another slice of bread.